 What?!
 Travel Journal?!
 But what about my book-bound one, the type everyone in the Bullet Journal community uses?

 There are no rules in Bullet Journaling, so you can use any notebook you want!

 Using a travel journal is such a great hack because you can use your main book bind journal, but also add to it other inserts for things like collections or everyday journaling.

 You can even use different types of grids.
 Plus you can carry them all with you, or leave some at home when necessary.

 The best part is if you move some parts of your planning to these travel inserts, your journal will probably last you longer.

 I don’t use this method since I spend most of my time in my home office and I love all my separate journals.
 I enjoy shelves and shelves of journals, even if I am running out of space.

-But this might be a cool trick for you, especially if you want to have everything with you all the time and not to worry about where to put your collections.
+But this might be a nifty trick for you, especially if you want to have everything with you all the time and not to worry about where to put your collections.

 Flip Out Key

-If you’re starting your first Bullet Journal chances are, you’ll have to look back at your key spread all the time to make sure you use the right symbols.
+If you’re starting your first Bullet Journal chances are, you’ll have to look back at your key spread all the time to make sure you use the correct symbols.

 A cool hack to make it easier on yourself is to create a flip-out key spread so you can easily consult it while planning.